SportmasterAn online store for a sporting goods chain

 Reviews and questions about the product

-New how-tos help to choose a kick scooter, snowboard or pick a hoodie size remotely.
+The new how-tos help choose a kick scooter, snowboard or a right hoodie size without going to the store.

-Simple instructions reduce the returns number and increase the amount of website purchases.
+Simple instructions reduce the number of returns and increase website sales.

 Refreshed cart and checkout

-We’ve united cart and checkout on a single page, deleted the menu and the footer in order to cut the distractions on sealing the deal.
+We combined cart and checkout on one page, deleted the menu and the footer so as not to distract customers from sealing the deal.

-Product lists support changing an item's color and size, picking an analog, accessories, and additional services.
+Users can change an item’s color and size, pick an analog, accessories, and additional services.

-We’ve created 18 blocks for various purposes: blocks for products and categories, personal offers, banners, recommendations, sliders.
+We created 18 jigsaw-like design blocks for various purposes: blocks for products and categories, personal offers, banners, recommendations, sliders.

-Sportmaster can build the website blocks for the holidays and sales, change their on-page width and depth, test marketing hypotheses, and find the most converting options.
+With the new design block system, Sportmaster can easily customize the website for holidays and sales, adjust the block’s width and height, and test marketing hypotheses to find the most converting options.

-Triggers can increase the amount of mobile users and the share of online sales.
-They offer discounts, bonus points, useful content and motivate the users to install the mobile app.
+Triggers help increase the number of mobile app users and the share of online sales.
+They offer discounts, bonus points, useful content, and motivate users to install the mobile app.

-Sportmaster has launched the beta version of the website in September, 2021.
-They’ve measured the website performance parameters for 12 days of work and compared them to the previous version results.
+Sportmaster launched the beta version of the website in September 2021.
+They measured the website performance parameters for 12 days and compared them to the previous version results.

-The conversion rate grew in 1.35 times.
+The conversion rate grew 1.35 times.
 The average check showed a 7% increase.
 Users began to spend more time on the website and view more pages.
-During that time, Sportmaster has processed 2500 transactions and marked extensive potential for the future growth.
+During that time, Sportmaster processed 2,500 transactions and marked an extensive potential for further growth.